Heinrich Müller (Gestapo): SS career

 Himmler biographer Peter Padfield wrote: "he [Müller] was an archetypal middle rank official: of limited imagination, non-political, non-ideological, his only fanaticism lay in an inner drive to perfection in his profession and in his duty to the state—which in his mind were one ...
 A smallish man with piercing eyes and thin lips, he was an able organiser, utterly ruthless, a man who lived for his work."
 Such was his dedication to the job that Auschwitz Commandant Rudolf Höss claimed one could reach Müller "any time of the day or night, even Sundays and public holidays."

-He was made Inspector of the Security Police for all of Austria following the 1938 Anschluss, while his close friend Franz Josef Huber took charge of the Gestapo office in Vienna.
+He was made Inspekteur der Sicherheitspolizei und des SD for all of Austria following the 1938 Anschluss, while his close friend Franz Josef Huber took charge of the Gestapo office in Vienna.
 One of Müller's first major acts occurred during the unprecedented Kristallnacht pogrom of 9–10 November 1938, when he ordered the arrest of between 20,000 and 30,000 Jews.
 Heydrich also tasked Müller during the summer of 1939 to create a centrally organized agency to deal with the eventual emigration of the Jews.
 Müller became a member of the Nazi Party in 1939 for the purely opportunist reason of improving his chances of promotion and only after Himmler insisted he do it.
-Historian Robert Gellately does not give much credence to this apolitical image of Müller and cites the musings of Walter Schellenberg, who claimed during a conversation with Müller sometime in 1943, Müller lauded the Stalinist system as superior to Nazism, which he believed compromised on too much.
-Schellenberg even alleged when Müller compared Stalin against Hitler, his (Müller's) opinion was Stalin did things better.
+Historian Robert Gellately does not give much credence to this apolitical image of Müller and cites the musings of Walter Schellenberg, who claimed during a conversation with Müller sometime in 1943 that Müller lauded the Stalinist system as superior to Nazism, which he believed compromised on too much.
+Schellenberg even alleged when Müller compared Stalin against Hitler, his (Müller's) opinion was that Stalin did things better.
 As Gellately relates, such a politically oriented asseveration certainly indicates Müller did indeed have preferences.
 He was notorious, for instance, for admiring the Soviet police.

 While the chief of the subsequent Reich Central Office for Jewish Emigration was indeed Heydrich, it was Müller who took care of the office's administrative details.
 Shortly thereafter, Müller took charge of this office but then handed control over to Adolf Eichmann.
-Once the war began, this ended the possibility of Jewish emigration and caused the office's dissolution.
+Once the war began, the possibility of Jewish emigration ended and caused the office's dissolution.